 After early testing in 1992-93, beginning with 450 voluntary filers, companies began filing through EDGAR in 1994-95 with various phase-in periods for different form types.
 See Electronic Filing and the EDGAR System: A Regulatory Overview for more historical details.

 To use anonymous FTP to access the EDGAR FTP server, use your FTP software to connect to ftp://ftp.sec.gov and log in as user "anonymous," using your electronic mail address as the password.

-To preserve equitable server access, we ask that bulk FTP transfer requests are performed between 9 PM and 6 AM Eastern time.
-Please use efficient scripting, downloading only what you need and space out requests to minimize server load.Note: We do not offer technical support for developing or debugging scripted downloading processes.
+To preserve equitable server access, we ask that bulk FTP transfer requests be performed between 9 PM and 6 AM Eastern time.
+Please use efficient scripting, downloading only what you need and space out requests to minimize server load.Note: The SEC does not offer technical support for developing or debugging scripted downloading processes.

 Using the EDGAR Index Files